conviva-nsolanki/eco-android-readme/README.md

     }
 }
 ```
 **customerKey** - A string to identify a specific customer account.
 Different keys should be used for development/debug versus production environments.
-Find your keys on the My Profile page in [Pulse](https://pulse.conviva.com/app/profile/applications).
+Find your keys on the My Profile page in [Pulse](https://pulse.conviva.com/app/profile/applications).(_Conviva login required_)

 **appName** - A string value used to distinguish your applications.
 Simple values that are unique across all of your integrated platforms work best here.